+The Authority recognizes that its goals must be balanced against the need to not unnecessarily restrict the pool of potential proposers or contractors available to participate in Authority procurements and contracts.
 This Policy neither purports to address every situation that may arise in the context of the Authority's procurements and contracts, nor to mandate a particular decision or determination by the Authority.
-The Authority retains the ultimate and sole discretion to determine on a case-by-case basis whether an Organizational Conflict of Interest (as defined below) exists and what actions may be appropriate to avoid, neutralize or mitigate any actual or potential Organizational Conflict of Interest or the appearance of any such Organizational Conflict of Interest.
+The Authority retains the ultimate and sole discretion to determine on a case-by-case basis whether an Organizational Conflict of Interest (as defined below) exists and what actions may be appropriate to avoid, neutralize or mitigate any actual or potential Organizational Conflict of Interest.

 This Policy does not address all applicable requirements that may affect persons and entities wishing to enter into contracts with the Authority.
-Examples of such requirements include: (a) the requirements of the California Political Reform Act and regulations promulgated by the California Fair Political Practices Commission, (b) restrictions in Public Contract Code section 10365.5 with respect to certain contractors engaged to perform consulting services, and (c) rules of conduct established by the California Board for Professional Engineers and Land Surveyors, 1State Bar of California2 and California Board of Accountancy, 3 as applicable.
+Examples of such requirements include: (a) the requirements of the California Political Reform Act and regulations promulgated by the California Fair Political Practices Commission, (b) restrictions in Public Contract Code section 10365.5 with respect to certain contractors engaged to perform consulting services, and (c) rules of conduct established by the California Board for Professional Engineers and Land Surveyors, State Bar of California and California Board of Accountancy, as applicable.